20 LESSONS LEARNED FROM 20 YEARS AS A CREATIVE ENTREPRENEUR

 13. Don't be obsessed with numbers.

 Popularity doesn't pay the bills.
-Oh yeah I want 100K followers on Instagram - absolutely!
+Oh yeah of course I want 100K followers on Instagram - absolutely!
 But I get enquiries and job leads every single day, and the most common theme in the emails is "I found you on Instagram and I just love your photography!".
 Numbers do not matter.
 Your followers being genuine does.
 People that actually follow you because they like what they see, and that have a little relationship going on with you.
 Never buy followers - those bought numbers don't hire you or pay you for your cool stuff.
 And please, don't do that whole follow/unfollow stuff to try and gain followers.
 It's SO obvious, AND annoying.
 I block those accounts!
 Be obsessed with forming genuine relationships with your loyal followers, and giving them incredible, genuine content.
-Content is king.

 14. Understand that imitation is human nature.